Daniels leads Cal Baptist against Oregon after 30-point game - WTOP News

 Eugene, Oregon; Tuesday, 10 p.m.
 EST

-BOTTOM LINE: Cal Baptist takes on the Oregon Ducks after Dominique Daniels Jr. scored 30 points in Cal Baptist’s 72-69 loss to the Utah Tech Trailblazers.
+BOTTOM LINE: Cal Baptist visits the Oregon Ducks after Dominique Daniels Jr. scored 30 points in Cal Baptist’s 72-69 loss to the Utah Tech Trailblazers.

 The Ducks have gone 4-0 in home games.
-Oregon averages 80.8 points while outscoring opponents by 9.3 points per game.

-The Lancers have gone 1-0 away from home.
-Cal Baptist scores 72.4 points while outscoring opponents by 9.1 points per game.

-Oregon makes 47.8% of its shots from the field this season, which is 5.5 percentage points higher than Cal Baptist has allowed to its opponents (42.3%).
-Cal Baptist has shot at a 42.7% rate from the field this season, 0.6 percentage points fewer than the 43.3% shooting opponents of Oregon have averaged.
+Oregon is seventh in the Pac-12 at limiting opponent scoring, giving up 71.5 points while holding opponents to 43.3% shooting.

+The Lancers are 1-0 on the road.
+Cal Baptist ranks seventh in the WAC with 12.5 assists per game led by Daniels averaging 3.0.

-TOP PERFORMERS: Jermaine Couisnard is scoring 13.3 points per game with 4.3 rebounds and 3.1 assists for the Ducks.
+TOP PERFORMERS: Jermaine Couisnard is scoring 13.3 points per game and averaging 4.3 rebounds for the Ducks.
 Keeshawn Barthelemy is averaging 10.3 points and 2.8 rebounds while shooting 48.5% for Oregon.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.